pmbanugo/tina/README.md

 | Data-oriented design | Mike Acton (C++) & Andrew Kelly (Zig) |
 | Architecting large software projects | Eskil Steenberg (C developer) |

+## Sponsorship & Support

+Tina is an independent, open-source engineering project.
+It is not backed by venture capital, which allows it to remain strictly focused and fiercely uncompromising on its architecture.

+If you or your team is evaluating Tina for high-throughput infrastructure, or if you simply want to advance zero-allocation systems research and engineering, consider [becoming a sponsor on GitHub](https://github.com/sponsors/pmbanugo).
+Corporate sponsors receive priority issue triage and architectural advisory.

 ## Following the Build

 I'm writing about the engineering decisions behind Tina — the tradeoffs, the influences, and the ideas that didn't make it.